-- Mission Control: The two constant voices in all (non-Solaris) missions are Specter and Castle.
+- Mission Control: The two constant voices in all (non-Solaris) missions are Spectre and Castle.

 - Norse by Norsewest: Castle hails from the Free Rasalhague Republic, which is basically Scandinavia IN SPACE, and it shows in her accent.
-Before the Clan Invasion, it was an entire former Draconis Combine march that eventually seceded with tacit approval from Luthien, but it was unfortunately right in the center of the Clan Invasion Corridor.
+Before the Clan Invasion, it was an entire former Draconis Combine march that eventually seceded with tacit approval from Luthien (basically to make it a buffer state against the Lyran half of the Federated Commonwealth), but it was unfortunately right in the center of the Clan Invasion Corridor.
 The Clan Invasion reduced it to a scant handful of worlds, none of which are the original capital world of Rasalhague.

-- Private Military Contractors: Just like Specter and his unit, they're mercenaries.
+- Private Military Contractors: Just like Spectre and his unit, they're mercenaries.

-- The Rival: To Specter's unit.
-Depending on how events play, this can come to a head on Wernke, where Specter fights Burr himself, who brings a lot of Mechwarriors with him, outnumbering and potentially outgunning Specter's lances for that mission.
+- The Rival: To Spectre's unit.
+Depending on how events play, this can come to a head on Wernke, where Spectre fights Burr himself, who brings a lot of Mechwarriors with him, outnumbering and potentially outgunning Spectre's lances for that mission.